top of page

 A) Big Agnes Copper Spur Bikepack Tent - Built specifically with shorter poles so it fits easily in a handlebar pack, this is the top-of-the-line tent when it comes to bikepacking.
 Comes in a 1-Person and 2-Person version.

-B) As this Eddie Bauer Flying Squirrel name suggests, light and small is the name of the game when it comes to bikepacking sleeping bags.
-This and your tent will take up the most space in your bag, so pick the lightest sleeping bag that fits your temperature needs at night (my Flying Squirrel weighed 1 pound, 7 ounces).
+B) Light and small is the name of the game when it comes to bikepacking sleeping bags.
+This and your tent will take up the most space in your bag, so pick the lightest sleeping bag that fits your temperature needs at night (my sleeping bag weighed 1 pound, 7 ounces).

 C) I've been using this Klymit Insulated Static V Ultralite SL Sleeping Pad for years everywhere from Alaska backcountry backpacking to this trip across Oregon, and it's served me well for all.
 Accompanied by their D) Klymit Luxe Camping Pillow.